 with the butter-based ones for ease in preparation.
 I'm enclosing here

-many different recipes of all of the above types, including industry
+many different recipes based on all of the above types, including my industry large-scale

 recipes for those that would like them.
 Sources are listed at the bottom.